Effective interest rate inputs

 Holding horizon 1 to 3650 days The annual yield is raised to d / 365 for the horizon return.

-Displayed percentages are rounded for readability, while the comparison spread is shown in basis points.
+Displayed percentages are rounded for readability, while comparison spreads are shown in basis points.
 U.S. annual percentage yield rules can require product-specific treatment for stepped, tiered, variable-rate, or bonus-bearing accounts, so a fixed nominal quote conversion is not a replacement for regulated disclosure math.

 Limitations:

 This calculator is for educational comparison of fixed nominal quotes and compounding bases.
-It does not decide whether a deposit, loan, bond, or other financial product is suitable.
+It is not financial advice and does not decide whether a deposit, loan, bond, certificate of deposit, or other product is suitable.

-• Fees, taxes, penalties, minimum balances, credit risk, and liquidity limits are outside the EAR calculation.
+• Fees, taxes, penalties, minimum balances, liquidity limits, credit risk, and insurance coverage are outside the EAR calculation.

 • Introductory, stepped, tiered, callable, or variable-rate products can have disclosure rules that differ from a single fixed-rate conversion.